matthewabbott/terrarium-webchat/README.md

 └── tsconfig.base.json
 ```

 See `DESIGN.md` for the detailed architecture plan and prioritized backlog, and `DEPLOYMENT.md` for VPS + worker setup steps.
+The relay exposes its REST + WebSocket API under `/api/*` by default; set `BASE_PATH=/terrarium` (or similar) if you need the routes namespaced behind your main site.